 Maps from South Asia —

-A galery of maps celebrating the geography and beauty of the Subcontinent
+A gallery of maps celebrating the geography and beauty of the Subcontinent

 I had the chance of visiting Gujarat in february 2026, a region I was longing to see after reading and hearing so much about its marvellous textile heritage, still going strong today.